 It really was too convenient when someone called in a death threat to the two actors starring in Anit, even though the second one hadn't even been cast yet.
 Though when the news first broke over the holonet, there were hopeful speculations around the Temple that now noone would want the part of the padawan.
 It was a vain hope.
 It was the most coveted role in the galaxy, it seemed, and no paltry death threat could deter most of the hopefuls.

-Instead, the result had been a request for Jedi protection for the actor already cast, and while the Council had tried to deny it, again, they had ultimately failed.
+Instead, the result had been a request for Jedi protection for the actor already cast, and while the Council had tried to refuse it, they had ultimately failed.
 It seemed someone involved in the project had a friend in a high place.
-Twi’lek actor Sastern Tol Pik started making the rounds between Jedi, taking up their time, and, of course, getting plenty of opportunity to observe them for his own purposes.
+Twi'lek actor Sastern Tol Pik started making the rounds between Jedi, taking up their time, and, of course, getting plenty of opportunity to observe them for his own purposes.

 Too convenient a death threat, indeed.
 And the Council was never offered an opportunity to investigate it, or whether or not it was a genuine one.
+It was paranoia to think it might not have been, of course, but those who knew something about the local film industry would not have been surprised.

 Just before Pik was transferred to Qui-Gon and Obi-Wan's protection, he was joined by half-Hapan actress Valey Res'cuni.
 She was twenty years standard, a year older than Obi-Wan, but he thought she looked younger.
 And way too thin, as well as really too attractive.
 From the start he wondered how such a girl could hope to portray a Jedi padawan.

-Most of the fancier tricks in the movie, Pik and Res’cuni were quick to assure them, would be done by doubles specifically trained for the purpose.
-But there were certain things both really did need to know, and in regards to them they would have been in trouble if it wasn’t for Qui-Gon.
-Obi-Wan admired his Master’s patience, correcting them again and again as they made errors which Initiates would have blushed to make.
-They had claimed to already have undergone physical training for their roles, but it didn’t seem to have helped them much.
+Most of the fancier tricks in the movie, Pik and Res'cuni were quick to assure them, would be done by doubles specifically trained for the purpose.
+But there were certain things both really did need to know, and with regards to them they would have been in trouble if it wasn't for Qui-Gon.
+Obi-Wan admired his Master's patience, correcting them again and again as they made errors which Initiates would have blushed to make.
+They claimed to already have undergone physical training for their roles, but it didn't seem to have helped them much.
 Obi-Wan himself stood apart, because while part of him thought the Council was overreacting, another part of him thought Qui-Gon was going too far.

-He taught Res’cuni the first few moves, which didn’t require the use of the Force, first, and did so the same way he had taught Obi-Wan, and the same way Pik would in the scene.
-At the touch of his hands to her body Obi-Wan say her eyes dilate, and then she seemed very much in character indeed, her body arching up into the Master’s hands, which nearly covered her tiny hips when they propelled her up, then put her back down, because she couldn’t execute the next bit without the Force.
+He taught Res'cuni the first few moves, which didn't require the use of the Force, and did so the same way he had taught Obi-Wan, and the same way Pik would in the scene.
+At the touch of his hands to her body Obi-Wan say her eyes dilate, and then she seemed very much in character indeed, her body arching up into the Master's hands, which nearly covered her tiny hips when they propelled her up, then put her back down, because she couldn't execute the next bit without the Force.

 So they practiced it again and again, Qui-Gon adding Pik to his choreography.
 The first time he replaced himself with the Twi'lek, Res’cuni squirmed hopelessly and messed the routine up.
 "Sorry," she said afterwards.
 "Just have to get comfortable with it."
 A few more times and the worst of that was past.
 A few more, and Obi-Wan even found himself feeling some grudging admiration for both actors, for now they were getting into character, and he thought they might actually seem believable to most.